 Then when you’re ready, the next step is to compare the life you’re currently living with the life you want to create.
 What do you see?

-I’ll admit, this can be an eye-opener for many people.
+I’ll admit this can be an eye-opener for many people.
 The first time I did this activity, it was sobering to realise how much time I spent working and shopping … and how little time I spent taking care of myself or connecting with my loved ones.

-My life was completely out of alignment with my values, goals and priorities.
+My life was out of alignment with my values, goals and priorities.
 I told myself I wanted one thing, but my actions told another story.

 - The media you consume (news, social media, etc.)